 Host Learning Activities & Course Content in a Learning Management System

-Request a new Moodle or Blackboard course in SPIRE each semester.
+Request a new Canvas, Moodle, or Blackboard course in SPIRE each semester.
 Once your course is available, support staff will contact you with next steps for building your course and information on how to get training and help with course design.

 Store, Share, & Collaborate in the Cloud

 UMass Amherst supports two platforms for storing, sharing, and collaborating online, both with unlimited storage.
-Use Apps at UMass Amherst, our customized version of Google’s online collaboration tools, to create and edit documents, facilitate team-based projects, maintain class calendars, and create course sites with Google Classroom.
+Use Google Workspace, our customized version of Google’s online collaboration tools, to create and edit documents, facilitate team-based projects, maintain class calendars, and create course sites with Google Classroom.
 Store and share data or collaborate on documents with UMass Box, our most secure solution for data storage.

 Set Up Email, a Blog & Online Storage for a Course

-Create a Course IT Account in SPIRE to get a dedicated WordPress site, Box account, and Apps at UMass Amherst account with Google Mail for any course you teach.
+Create a Course IT Account in SPIRE to get a dedicated WordPress site, Box account, and Google Workspace account with Google Mail for any course you teach.

 Create & Manage Course IT Accounts